 |Paper statement fee||$2.00|

-Our valuation to acquire Qantas or Velocity points is usually less than 1.5c cents per point.
+Our valuation to acquire Qantas or Velocity point is currently 1.9 and 1.8 cents respectively.
 As a result, using a no foreign exchange fee card would usually have you come out ahead.

-The 28 Degrees Platinum MasterCard comes with a variety of insurance options, but which come at an additional cost.
+The 28 Degrees Global Platinum Mastercard comes with a variety of insurance options but they come at an additional cost.
 These include:

-- Price Protection, which gives cardholders who uses the card to purchase a product and then sees the price of that product from the same retailer fall within 6 months after the purchase date, get a refund of the difference back on the card.
+- Price Protection, which gives cardholders who use the card to purchase a product and then see the price of that product from the same retailer fall within six months after the purchase date, get a refund of the difference back on the card.
 The cost of this protection is 0.5% of the monthly closing balance

 - Merchandise Protection, covers purchases bought on the card if it is lost, stolen or damaged within 6 months from the date of purchase.